gatsbyjs/gatsby/docs/blog/2019-07-30-how-i-used-theme-ui-to-build-my-gatsby-themes-library/index.md

 ### Variants

-The bottom view of VS Code shows a snippet of the button variants — variants are a Theme UI feature (see [documentation](https://theme-ui.com/guides/variants)).
+In the above screenshot of Figma (on the left) and VS Code (on the right), the latter shows a snippet of button variants — variants are a Theme UI feature (see [documentation](https://theme-ui.com/guides/variants)).
 I used them for the buttons and gradients.
-The latter looks something like this:
+Gradients are created like this:

 ```js:title=src/gatsby-plugin-theme-ui/index.js
 gradients: {